 Today, any programmer can take Geoffrey Hinton's course on neural networks and deep learning, and start applying state of the art machine learning techniques.
 In software land, you can fix minor bugs in real time.
 If it takes a whole day to run your regression test suite, you consider yourself lucky because it means you're in one of the few environments that takes testing seriously.
 If the architecture is fundamentally flawed, you pull out your copy of Feathers' “Working Effectively with Legacy Code” and repeatedly apply fixes.

 This isn't to say that software isn't hard, but there are a lot of valueable problems that don't need a decade of hard-won experience to attack.
 But if you want to build a ship, and you "only" have a decade of experience with carpentry, milling, metalworking, etc., well, good luck.
 You're going to need it.
 With a large ship, “minor” fixes can take days or weeks, and a fundamental flaw means that your ship sinks and you've lost half a year of work and tens of millions of dollars.
 By the time you get to something with the complexity of a modern high-performance microprocessor, a minor bug discovered in production costs three months and millions of dollars.
-A fundamental flaw in the architecture will cost you five years and hundreds of millions of dollars2.
+A fundamental flaw in the architecture will cost you five years and hundreds of millions of dollars.

 Physical mistakes are costly.
 There's no undo and editing isn't simply a matter of pressing some keys; changes consume real, physical resources.
 You need enough wisdom and experience to avoid common mistakes entirely – especially the ones that can't be fixed.